-- 1/2 cup (4 ounces or 113 grams) lightly salted butter, cut into small chunks, plus more for the baking rack
+- 1 stick (4 oz) lightly salted butter, cut into small chunks, plus more for the baking rack

 - 3/4 teaspoon cayenne pepper

-- 1. Preheat the oven to 400°F (204°C).
+- Preheat the oven to 400°F (204°C).
+Adjust the oven rack to the middle position.
 Line a large rimmed baking sheet with aluminum foil and place a wire rack on the baking sheet.
 Slick the wire rack with butter.

-- 4. Remove the baking sheet from the oven and let the bacon cool slightly and then transfer the strips to a plate.
-Resist the temptation to snich some and set aside until completely cool, about 20 minutes.
-Let guests help themselves but don’t forget to set some aside to crumble over salads and ice cream or to slip into sandwiches or alongside pancakes.
-The sweet and spicy bacon is best demolished the day it’s made.
+- Remove the baking sheet from the oven and let the bacon cool slightly and then transfer the strips to a plate.
+Resist the temptation to snitch some and let it completely cool, about 20 minutes.